 - Helps identify students who may need special education

-- High quality CORE classroom instruction meeting the needs of 80%-85% of students without additional intervention
+- High-quality CORE classroom instruction meeting the needs of 80-85% of students without additional intervention

 - Response‐to‐intervention (RTI)

-- Positive behavior interventions and supports (PBIS)
+- Positive behavioral interventions and support (PBIS)

 - Special education eligibility determination